mrfaptastic/Easy-IoT-Arduino-CC1101/examples/AES_TX_and_RX/README.md

 byte *key = (unsigned char*)"0123456789010123";
 ```

-The use the serial monitor to send a message to another device with the OLED attached.
+Then use the serial monitor to send a message to another device with the OLED attached.

 ![Wiring](serial.jpg)